Sergio Iacobucci Sergio Iacobucci

 Buyers remember themes, not feature lists.
 Look at which clusters form naturally.
 If you're forcing unrelated features into the same bucket, it won't survive a real conversation.

-6. Work out who cares the most
+6. Work out who cares about these the most

-With the groundwork done, segmentation becomes clearer.
-Which companies, industries, departments and people care most about your distinctive competencies?
+Which companies, industries, departments and people care most about your unique competencies?

 This will be narrower than you're comfortable with.
 That's the point.